-Knowledge migrants from outside the EU more often indicate that they intend to stay in the Netherlands and integrate into Dutch society compared to knowledge migrants from within the EU.
+Knowledge migrants from outside the EU more often indicate that they intend to stay in the Netherlands and integrate into Dutch society compared to those from within the EU.
 The reasons for the entire group to return or not to return to the home country are often related to family, political and economic circumstances.

 The motives for an international career of knowledge migrants from outside the EU are more long-term in nature.
 Investing in this target group by offering them assistance with legal paperwork and assigning a designated contact person can help to facilitate their onboarding.
-In addition, a flexible attitude on the part of the employer with regard to days off for family events in the country of origin, for example, can help in a sustainable relationship with knowledge migrants.
+In addition, a flexible attitude on the part of the employer with regard to days off for family events in the country of origin, for example, can help in a sustainable relationship with them.
 After all, an international employee has to travel longer to attend the wedding of a relative, for example.

 Previously, the Netherlands was known for its tolerance, housing and healthcare.
 These are precisely areas in which the Netherlands is losing ground.
 This is especially true for Amsterdam, where housing problems are particularly acute (the capital city rose from 35th to 25th place in 2022 as the most expensive city to live in according to Mercer’s ‘cost of living’ study).
 This effect will in all likelihood also trickle down to the other major cities in the Netherlands.